microsoft/FluentUIEditableDetailsList/README.md

 # FluidUI Editable DetailsList

 ## Overview
-FluentUI is a great UI library to with some really cool controls, all adhering to Accessibility Standards.
+FluentUI is a great UI library with some really cool controls, all adhering to Accessibility Standards.

 DetailsList control of FluidUI is great when your requirement is a read-only grid.
 However, it does not offer any in-place editability functionality just yet.